 To do so, select the component in the workspace and then use the panel's Source drop down menu to choose a managed content server as the component data source - you need to be signed in to the server for access.
 The following Component source dialog provides the option to select a target component from the server or simply link the component to the server, while retaining or replacing the component identifier (Design Item ID).

-While this would be a laborious approach to updating all of a design's components to managed content server components, in even a small scale board design, the Item Manager provides a simple and automated conversion method that uses advanced Parameter matching (Automatching) and a bulk update approach.
-A typical application of the Item Manager would be to update an existing board design to use Managed Components and Sheets that have been migrated to an Altium Server from company Libraries.
+While this would be a laborious approach to updating all of a design's unmanaged components to managed components, in even a small scale board design, the Item Manager provides a simple and automated conversion method that uses advanced parameter matching (Automatching) and a bulk update approach.
+A typical application of the Item Manager would be to update an existing board design to use managed components and managed schematic sheets that have been migrated to a managed content server from company libraries.

 The Item Manager dialog is accessed from the main Tools menu from an active schematic document (Tools » Item Manager) and presents all components and sheet symbols found in the active board design project.

 Select the dialog's lower Unmanaged or Components tab to populate the list of components in the current design.
-In essence, the left section of the dialog shows component settings of the active project (Current Settings), while the right section lists how they will change (New Settings) when suitable Managed Components from the server have been assigned.
-To view and access Managed Schematic Sheets, select the Sheet Symbols tab.
+In essence, the left section of the dialog shows component settings of the active project (Current Settings), while the right section lists how they will change (New Settings) when suitable managed components from the server have been assigned.
+To view and access sheet symbols, select the Sheet Symbols tab.

-[Current Settings] and the managed Items in the Altium server
+[Current Settings] and the managed Items in the managed content server

 Hover over a column heading to expose its filter icon, which when selected, allows the listing in the Item Manager to be constrained to specific entry types or to a custom created filter.

-Assuming that the connected Altium managed content server is populated with collections of Managed Components and schematic sheets, the current board design project can be converted to using those managed Items where a suitable match is available.
-The local-to-server matching can be performed manually, or as an automated process through the Item Manager based on configurable Parameter matching.
-When complete, the local unmanaged component definitions will be updated to their managed counterparts from the Altium managed content server.
+Assuming that the connected managed content server is populated with collections of managed components and schematic sheets, the current board design project can be converted to using those managed Items where a suitable match is available.
+The local-to-server matching can be performed manually, or as an automated process through the Item Manager based on configurable parameter matching.
+When complete, the local unmanaged component definitions will be updated to their managed counterparts from the managed content server.

 To manually replace a local component (or schematic) with a managed version from the server, select its entry in the Item Manager list and then Choose manually from its right click context options.
-In the following Choose Managed Component dialog, browse and select a suitably matched Managed Item (or specific revision of that Item) in the content server.
+In the following Replace Component dialog, browse and select a suitably matched Managed Item in the server (the latest revision of that Item will be used).

-To automate the process of choosing matching content server Items, the Item Manager provides a configurable auto-matching capability that attempts to match each unmanaged design component with a Managed Component Item in the connected server.
+To automate the process of choosing matching server Items, the Item Manager provides a configurable auto-matching capability that attempts to match each unmanaged design component with a managed component Item in the connected server.
 When a match is found, that managed Component Item will be proposed for the update.

-The key to the Item Manager's automatic Parameter matching capabilities is the update Rules and Options available in the Item Manager Options dialog, accessed from the Item Manager dialog's button.
-The configurable Rules determine which component Parameters in the active (local) design are matched to the Parameters of all Managed Components in the selected Source server.
+The key to the Item Manager's automatic parameter matching capabilities are the update rules and options available in the Item Manager Options dialog, accessed from the Item Manager dialog's button.
+The configurable rules determine which component parameters in the active (local) design are matched to the parameters of all managed components in the selected Source server.

-To create such a part number Rule for example, select and modify an existing Rule (which can also be renamed) or use the button create a new Rule – a Rule must be selected (checked) to be edited.
-Note that the Local and Server Parameter selection drop-down lists are independent, which allows differently named parameters to be nominated – in the below example, the local
+To create such a part number rule for example, select and modify an existing rule (which can also be renamed) or use the button to create a new rule - a rule must be selected (checked) to be edited.
+Note that the Local Parameter and Server Parameter selection drop-down lists are independent, which allows differently named parameters to be nominated - in the below example, the local

-The subsequent Automatching Items dialog will indicate positive matches in green text and include a reference to the name of the successful Rule.
+The subsequent Automatching Items dialog will indicate positive matches with the status icon, and include a reference to the name of the successful rule.

-When a match cannot be found, the entry will be in red text and a reference included indicating the reason for the error or matching failure – a different or additional Rule will need to be created to achieve a successful match for those components.
-Also note that a Rule may detect more than one server Item (component) as a match, which is considered as a successful result but requires manual intervention to resolve.
-This conflict is regarded as an 'ambiguous' result, and can be resolved in the Item Manager dialog – see below.
+When a match cannot be found, the entry will appear with the status icon, be in red text and a reference included indicating the reason for the error or matching failure - a different or additional Rule will need to be created to achieve a successful match for those components.
+Also note that a rule may detect more than one server Item (component) as a match, which is considered as a successful result but requires manual intervention to resolve.
+This conflict is regarded as an 'ambiguous' result, and can be resolved in the Item Manager dialog - see below.

-The Item Manager Options dialog provides a range of Item updating options that can be used to further refine the how automatched Managed Components are applied to the current board design.
+The Item Manager Options dialog provides a range of Item updating options that can be used to further refine how automatched managed components are applied to the current board design.

 The options are applied to the current design via the ECO process, and behave as follows:

-The Library Update Settings dialog includes a list of all available Parameters, for all components, in the current board project (right-click to access mass on/off functions).
-Those Parameters checked in the list will be updated when a local component is updated to a Managed Component – the behavior of that update is determined by the options outlined below.
+The Library Update Settings dialog includes a list of all available parameters, for all components, in the current board project (right-click to access mass on/off functions).
+Those parameters checked in the list will be updated when a local component is replaced with/updated to a managed component - the behavior of that update is determined by the options outlined below.